 - Be able to provide emergency treatment of anaphylactic reactions in children and early years

-- Be able to put a child into recovery position
+- Be able to put a child into a recovery position

-Who is the online anaphylaxis training course for?
+Who is the online anaphylaxis for nurseries and early yea course for?

-This anaphylaxis e-learning course for nurseries, schools and early years should be completed by those who work in health and social care services including:
+This anaphylaxis for nurseries and early years e-learning course should be completed by those who work in health and social care services including: